intelligent-bee/Sino_BFmap/readme.md

     <tr>
       <td rowspan="3">Facility accessibility</td>
       <td>Accessibility of healthcare resources</td>
-      <td rowspan="3"> The indicators under the dimension *Facility accessibility* — including accessibility to healthcare, education, and public service facilities — are measured by calculating the average minimum travel time from residential buildings to each facility type.
-These indicators are derived using cost distance analysis based on land cover and road network data.
+      <td rowspan="3"> The indicators in this dimension include accessibility to healthcare, education, and public service facilities — are measured by calculating the average minimum travel time from residential buildings to each facility type.
 The corresponding processing scripts are available in the <code>./access_process</code> directory.</td>
     </tr>
     <tr>
       <td>Accessibility of education resources</td>